nighterrors/notes/WebDev/HTML.md

 [Event handler attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes#event_handler_attributes "MDN Web Docs - HTML Attribute Reference / Event Handler Attributes")
 	:	Describe the *on*event behaviour of certain objects (that can have events).
-	:	:fa-exclamation: This is a legacy way of handling events and should be avoided!
+	:	:fa-exclamation-circle: This is a legacy way of handling events and should be avoided!
 		See: [Inline event handlers](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#other_event_listener_mechanisms "MDN Web Docs - Introduction to events / Inline event handlers - don't use these")
 	:	Name
 		:	Name of the specific event that supposed to trigger the action.